-- 1. Because simple interest is based on present value and discount is based on future value, discount interest costs the borrower more for a state positive rate. - 2.
-If the interest charges were the same, then the stated interest rates would have to be different, and the simple interest rate would be the larger. - 3.
-This simple interest rate is called the coupon equivalent.
-Here the word equivalent implies that they produce the same interest charges.
+- Because simple interest is based on present value and discount is based on future value, discount interest costs the borrower more (when the interest rate is positive). - If the interest charges were the same, then the interest rates would have to be different, and the simple interest rate would be the higher. - This simple interest rate is called the coupon equivalent.
+Here the word equivalent implies that they produce the same interest amount.